 8 Expert Tips for When Aging Parents Won’t Listen

-Our parents always told us to listen to them, but what happens when they refuse to listen to us?
-Adult children are finding that Father doesn’t always know best when it comes to their diet, driving, housing, medication and more.
+Our parents always asked that we listen to them, but what happens when they refuse to listen to us?
+Some adult children are finding that their parents don’t always know best when it comes to their diet, driving, housing, medication and more.

-Mom Won’t Take Your Advice: Now What?
+Dad or Mom Won’t Take Your Advice: Now What?

 Instead, they moved into an independent living community near Heitger-Marek, again refusing a professional caregiver.
 Then their situation changed rapidly.
 Her dad passed suddenly and since then, her mother has been hospitalized four times.
 Now she’s in rehab but plans to move in with her daughter, Heitger-Marek.
-Sheis still vowing not to have outside help.
+She is still vowing not to have outside help.

 “My parents’ life decisions have greatly impacted me and I am very resentful,” says Heitger-Marek.
 “I love my mother, but I am at my wit’s end.
 I can’t even begin to tell you how many times my husband and I have suggested options to improve my parents’ quality of life and they have turned us down.
 I feel like we could open a senior care business because of all the programs, aid and other things we have looked into for them.

 If Mom isn’t willing to change her behavior for herself, would she do it for a loved one?
 Robert Kane, M.D., author of “The Good Caregiver,” Director of the Center on Aging at the University of Minnesota and a professor in its School of Public Health, says his mother quit smoking after his sister argued the second hand smoke was a risk to the grandchildren.
 Another approach is to say to your parent, “You don’t want me to worry, right?
 This (fill in the blank) will give me enormous peace of mind.
 Please do it for me!”

 Dr. Kane warns about infantilizing parents.
 “Dealing with a stubborn parent is not the same as dealing with a stubborn child.
 Older people should be autonomous.”

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.